knightsUCF/Efficient-Sequencing-and-Matching-of-Genomic-Data/Overview.md

 2) correctionPass

-In shortAssemble there is the very important concept introduce of limiting exponential branching.
+In shortAssemble there we have the method of limiting exponential branching.
 So if we can't find a matching sequence we can limit the pass so the computations don't get stuck in exponential variations.

 <h4>Significant Contribution</h4>